ojoepitah/CarGO_USA.github.io/README.md

    These dealerships demonstrated strong and consistent sales performance, making them ideal reference points for improving overall business results.

-7) Adjust Brand Strategy by Region:
+**6) Adjust Brand Strategy by Region:**
 Align manufacturer partnerships and promotional strategies with regional brand preferences, particularly in areas where Ford outperforms Dodge, such as Greensville, Middlestown, and Scottside.
 Brand performance varies by region, suggesting that a uniform national strategy may not be optimal.

-8) Balance Sales Volume With Salesperson Effectiveness:
+**7) Balance Sales Volume With Salesperson Effectiveness:**
 Investigate whether dealerships with declining average prices are compensating through discount-driven sales and assess the role of salesperson effectiveness in these outcomes.
 Wide variation in YOY average price growth suggests differences in negotiation strategies, discounting behaviour, and sales execution.

 ## Tools & Technologies Used
  - Power BI